 - currently have COVID-19 – wait until it has been 4 weeks since you first tested positive

-- have symptoms of COVID-19 – self-isolate (stay in your room) and phone your GP to get tested
+- have symptoms of COVID-19 – self-isolate (stay in your room) and get a COVID-19 test

 - are restricting your movements - wait until you have completed your period of restricted movements to get your vaccine

 - are less than 14 weeks pregnant - get your first dose at or after 14 weeks

 If you have already had COVID-19, you should still get vaccinated because you could become infected with the virus again.

 If you are at high risk from COVID-19

 If you have a weakened immune system, your COVID-19 vaccine may not work as well for you.
 But there is no extra risk in getting it.

 If you are at high risk and have not been vaccinated yet, contact your GP or healthcare team.
 You can also register online when your age group is invited.